TheRealMal/golang-people/README.md

 # Golang people
 Service that listens Kafka topic for new people and adds them to PostgreSQL database.
 All failed requests being redirected to another Kafka topic.
 Database can also be accessed through REST/GraphQL API (Get, add, update or delete people).
+REST API has Redis cache.

 ## Development section
 ### SQL Migration